Danielmelody/Triangulation/ReadMe.md

 the main logic is at js/index.js and shaders/

+By use [Delaunay](https://github.com/ironwallaby/delaunay), a fast javascript delaunay implementation

-By use Delaunay.js [CanvasToy](https://github.com/Danielhu229/CanvasToy), a simple rendering tool written by myself
+and [CanvasToy](https://github.com/Danielhu229/CanvasToy), a simple rendering tool written by myself